Quasilinear P.D.Es, Interpolation spaces and H\"olderian mappings: Application to the regularity of the solution of a -Laplacian

-We call such solution a weak solution of the Dirichlet equation $-\Delta_pu+V(x;u)=f$. \end{propo} \begin{rem}{(\bf on the above existence and uniqueness)}\\ If $p>n$, then $L^1(\O) \subset W^{-1,p'}(\O)$.\\ If $p\LEQ n$, then the dual space $L^{(p^*)'}(\O)\subset W^{-1,p'}(\O)$ whenever $p^*=\dfrac{np}{n-p} $ if $p<n, $ and $p^*$ is any finite number if $p=n.$\\ Therefore, the above result can be applied for these cases.
+We call such solution a weak solution of the Dirichlet equation $-\Delta_pu+V(x;u)=f$. \end{propo} \begin{rem}{(\bf on the above existence and uniqueness)}\\ If $p>n$, then $L^1(\O) \subset W^{-1,p'}(\O)$.
+If $p\LEQ n$, then the dual space $L^{(p^*)'}(\O)\subset W^{-1,p'}(\O)$ whenever $p^*=\dfrac{np}{n-p} $ if $p<n, $ and $p^*$ is any finite number if $p=n.$\\ Therefore, the above result can be applied for these cases.
 In the paragraph concerning the equation with variable exponents, we give the idea on how to prove the above proposition. \end{rem} We can define a nonlinear mapping:

-We shall need sometimes the following additional growth assumption for $V.$ \begin{description} \item[H3] There exist $m_1\in \Big[p-1,\OV m_1\Big[$, $\OV m_1= $\\and a constant $c>0$ such that
+We shall need sometimes the following additional growth assumption for $V.$ \begin{description} \item[(H3)] There exist $m_1\in \Big[p-1,\OV m_1\Big[$, $\OV m_1= $\\and a constant $c>0$ such that

-\end{description} We want to extend above mapping over all $L^1(\O)$.
-When $p=n$ and $ f\in L^1(\O)$ the Iwaniec-Sbordone's method ensures the existence and uniqueness of a weak solution that is under the above formulation (\ref{eq12}) or even in the sense of distribution, see for instance ( \cite{FS}, \cite{MPR}, \cite{FJRV}).
+\end{description} We want to extend the above mapping over all $L^1(\O)$.
+When $p=n$ and $ f\in L^1(\O)$, the Iwaniec-Sbordone's method ensures the existence and uniqueness of a weak solution that is under the above formulation (\ref{eq12}) or even in the sense of distribution, see for instance (\cite{FS}, \cite{MPR}, \cite{FJRV}).
 So the above mapping is well defined on $L^1(\O)$.\\ When $p<n$ and the data $f$ is only in $L^1(\O)$, the formulation by equation (\ref{eq12}) cannot ensure the uniqueness of the solution.
 Here it is an equivalent formulation which summarizes various definitions introduced by different authors (see for instance \cite{DipernaLions,Benilanetal,BlaMu,BGDM,Rako5,Rako7,Carilloetal}).
+We consider again the usual truncation